Freakler/CheatDeviceRemastered/README.md

 <li>removed the "show Ped's stats when aimed at" cheat
 <li>removed min and max bounds for editors
 <li>you can now use R + UP/DOWN to fast scroll through categories
-<li>even more bug fixes and code cleaning for opensourceing
+<li>even more bug fixes and code cleaning for open-sourcing
 </ul></details>

 <details><summary>v1.0f "The late Anniversary Release" (29th Dez.
 2022)</summary><ul>